mloskot/qt-creator-plugin-boostbuild/README.md

 No demand, no man power, no plans.

+UPDATE: There was an attempt to prepare contribution of this plug-in for to Qt Creator, but it failed.
+See the [Issue #13](https://github.com/mloskot/qt-creator-plugin-boostbuild/issues/13) for details.

 ### How does it compare to Generic Project plugin?

 The Boost.Build plugin is inspired and largely based on the